joeyism/node-jslib/README.md

     {"elm1": "one", "elm2": "two"}.contains("ELM2") // false

 **Array**

+Checks if an array contains an element

     [1, 2, 3].contains(1)   // true
     [1, 2, 3].contains(one) // false

 ### [keyway](https://github.com/joeyism/node-keyway)

+Transforms an array into an object

     var arr = ["one", "two"];
     obj = Array.keyway(arr) // obj = { "one": "", "two": ""}